chelovechek159/XML/README.md

 ### 6. Push file to external GitHub repository
     git push
 ### 7. Edit the contents of the `new.xml` file - write information about yourself (name, age, number of pets, future desired salary).
-Everything is written in JSON format
+Everything is written in XML format
     cat >> new.xml
 or